ronzhin-dmitry/ronzhin-dmitry.github.io/_pages/about.md

 ---

-With the help of my friend and students and also by myself I sometimes write [blog posts](https://ronzhin.hashnode.dev/) about algorithms and data structures.
+With the help of my friends and students and also by myself I sometimes write [blog posts](https://ronzhin.hashnode.dev/) about algorithms and data structures.

 ---